4 Flat Fee MLS Companies in Boston

 How would a Boston seller benefit from a flat fee MLS service?

-A flat fee MLS service can help Boston home sellers avoid paying a full real estate commission.
-Instead of paying 2.5% to 3% to a listing agent, you’ll pay a flat fee to get your home listed on the MLS.
-You’ll still be responsible for paying the buyer’s agent commission, and depending on the package you choose, you may need to handle many aspects of the sale on your own.
+A flat fee MLS service can help Boston home sellers avoid the full cost of a real estate commission.
+Instead of giving 2.5% to 3% to a listing agent, you’ll pay a flat fee to get your home listed on the MLS.
+You may still feel the need to cover the buyer’s agent commission, especially when you want to make the deal more appealing to buyers.
+And depending on the flat fee MLS package you choose, you may need to handle many aspects of the sale on your own.

 A FSBO sale might be a good fit if you’re comfortable managing the selling process and have a desirable home in a strong market.
 But it requires time, effort, and expertise.
 Here’s what you may need to handle: